 So, there’s a whole, another stream part of the government, federal inquiry essentially saying hey, do we need to have daily testing or even more frequent than that in these situations and that’s still a conversation that’s ongoing because obviously, it poses a different level of cost on the communities as well, particularly very small communities.

-One webinar participant asked do you use computerized maintenance management system (CMMS) to manage the assets and is it GIS-based.
+One webinar participant asked do you use a computerized maintenance management system (CMMS) to manage the assets and is it GIS-based.

 Yeah okay so, every community in New Zealand has been doing asset management now for nearly 20 years.
 Everybody has inventories, everybody has computerized management systems.

-This particular authority or municipality also had optimized decision-making analysis system really at the cutting edge of practice in New Zealand and really pushing the envelope so all of that side of it, they’re really on top of in terms of pipe replacement, all of that sort of stuff.
+This particular authority or municipality also had an optimized decision-making analysis system really at the cutting edge of practice in New Zealand and really pushing the envelope so all of that side of it, they’re really on top of in terms of pipe replacement, all of that sort of stuff.

 But what had happened is the wells had become a little bit invisible in that system.